ADO Pilot Privacy Policy

 Material changes: If we make material changes that significantly affect your rights or how we use data, we will:

-• Display a prominent notice in the ADO Pilot interface
+- Display a prominent notice in the ADO Pilot web app

 Non-material changes: For minor updates (typos, clarifications, adding examples), we will update the policy without advance notice.